mesanjeev617/mesanjeev617/README.md

 Hi there,👋 I’m @mesanjeev617

-I am a learning full stack web developer, currently graduated from Columbia College majoring in Management Information Systems.
+I am a learning Software Engineer, currently graduated from Columbia College majoring in Management Information Systems.
 I am always fascianted by problem solving.
 I believe that any problem in life is solvable with proper guidance and right tools.

 👀 I’m interested in full stack software development emphasing on MERN stack and .NET using C# and JavaScript.